quixio/quix-docs/docs/apis/streaming-writer-api/create-stream.md

 ### Example response

 The JSON returned is an object with a single property, `streamId`.
-This contains the unique identifier of your newly created stream, and will look something like this:
+This contains the unique identifier of your newly created stream, and resembles the following:

 ```json
 {